michaeldayreads/reference/python.md

 `import pdb; pdb.set_trace()`

-Then use `c` to step through.
+Then use `s` to step through at low granularity, i.e. pdb stops when in can, though you may be at different levels of the stack.

+Most often, the first pass is at `n` which is the next line in the function in the file where you placed the pdb.

 Other commands:

-h       Help
-c       Continue:
-s       Step:
+?
+List help
-a       Args: list the arguments of the current file. p expr  Print: evaluate expression and print its value. pp expr Pprint: like print, but pretty print. w       Where: prints a stack trace. d       Down: move the current frame one level down in the stack trace. u       Up: move the current frame one level up in the stack trace. q       Quit: The debugger is quit and the program is aborted.
+h <cmd>     Help on that pdb command c           Continue: s           Step: a           Args: list the arguments of the current file. p expr      Print: evaluate expression and print its value. pp expr     Pprint: like print, but pretty print. w           Where: prints a stack trace. d           Down: move the current frame one level down in the stack trace. u           Up: move the current frame one level up in the stack trace. q           Quit: The debugger is quit and the program is aborted.

 # `pep8` -- shell